antoinejaussoin/jooks/README.md

 ### Version 2.0.0

 - **Breaking change**: context values don't have to be set in a specific order anymore.
 They don't have to be set multiple times either.
+- Remove dependency to `lodash`.
+Only `lodash.isequal` is now a dependency.
+- Fixed some mistakes in the examples.

 ### Version 1.2.0